Web Front-end8 minute read

 Migration and Application Test

 EF migrations are usually a simple affair, but when Docker is involved, the process becomes more complex.
-In the next article in our series, we’ll explore the wonderfully twisty path to making those migrations work in our Docker solution, but for now, we just want our migration to run.
+As a bonus exercise on top of this tutorial, you can explore the wonderfully twisty path to making those migrations work in our Docker solution, but for now, we just want our migration to run.

 All configuration and migration files are included in our repository.
 Let’s clone the full project to our local machine and perform the migration: